Pageboy/pageboy.github.io/_posts/2020/2020-01-25-cobbles-and-shingle.md

 Walking around the town, I find myself looking down.
 Often this is because I need to tread carefully on the uneven pavements and kerbs, but often it is because I am noticing the rich variety of textures and shades.

 In my city we have a lot of cobbled streets and so recently I took this photo.
 Simple.
-Just point the camera down and here it is.
+Just point the camera (phone actually) down and here it is.

 [![Cobble stones in Oxford](/_uploads/cobbles.jpg)](/_uploads/cobbles.jpg)